ibmjstart/cf-download/README.md

 #### Downloading Jar files:
 Projects containing jar files can trigger antivirus software while being downloaded. you can either temporarily disable network antivirus protection or exclude directories containing jar files.

+#### I am getting a lot of 502 errors, why?:
+On rare occasions the cf cli api that the plugin uses can get overburdened by the plugin.
+This will display a lot of 502 error messages to the command line.
+The best thing to do in this case is wait a couple minutes and try again later.
+The Api will hopefully return to full capacity and allow downloads to complete.
+In the unlikely case that you experience this often, create an issue on this repo and we can explore solutions.